 The Kelly Directory of the same year records him as "brewer, maltster, wine, spirit and hop merchant".

 In the 1851 census, he is recorded as aged 40, a brewer and spirit merchant, employing four men.
 His family were his wife Theodora (aged 38), and their children John junior (aged 9), Elizabeth (aged 7) and Henry (aged 5).

 John Platt was an effective businessman, and by 1861 he is recorded in the census as aged 50 years, with 290 acres, employing 9 men and 3 boys.

 The large brewery building came to supply many of the towns inns and alehouses.

-John Platt & Son, The Manor Brewery, was taken over by South Berks Brewery Co.
-Ltd. of Newbury c1900 (Atlas Brewery Co – Hawkins & Parfitt – name changed to S. Berks Brewery Co in April 1913).
+In 1898, John Platt & Son, The Manor Brewery, was sold to the South Berks Brewery Co.
+Ltd. of Newbury.
+(Atlas Brewery Co – Hawkins & Parfitt – name changed to S. Berks Brewery Co in April 1913).
 [See Kennett R. Goodby 1975 – copy in pamphlets collection at BRO].

-The large brewery building became used for the Hungerford Sanitary Laundry Co.
-Ltd, established c1908.
+By c1908, the large brewery building, which had been built in c1832-1837, became used for the Hungerford Sanitary Laundry Co.
+Ltd.

 Some of the buildings were used by the James family millers for the production of feeding stuff and seeds during the First World War.
 In 1918 the main focus was on Game food manufacture, and the business moved to the newly built Great Western Mills in Church Street in 1932.